 Al Ishrak Contracting Listed by dragonforce Ransomware Group

-On June 12, 2026, the dragonforce Ransomware Group added Al Ishrak Contracting Company to its public leak site, confirming that internal files had been exfiltrated from the Dubai-based construction firm during a ransomware attack.
+On June 12, 2026, the dragonforce Ransomware Group added Al Ishrak Contracting Company to its public leak site, claiming that internal files had been exfiltrated from the Dubai-based construction firm during a ransomware attack.

 Public reporting indicates the company, founded in 1975, specializes in industrial warehouses, residential and commercial buildings, and civil engineering projects delivered on a turnkey basis.
 It employs more than 250 engineers, project managers, and support staff.
 The files taken appear to be internal documents; available reporting does not specify the exact volume or list of data types exposed beyond “internal files.”
 No customer or employee personal data breach has been publicly detailed by the company or the group as of the listing date.
 The incident follows the group’s standard pattern of initial access, data exfiltration, and subsequent extortion pressure through public shaming on their leak site.